BS 7671 TESTING

 Install a current-limiting device upstream

 An HRC fuse (BS 88) installed upstream of the consumer unit can limit the fault current that reaches the downstream MCBs.
-BS 88 fuses have very high breaking capacities (typically 80kA) and can current-limit, reducing the peak fault current.
-This "back-up protection" arrangement allows standard 6kA MCBs to be used downstream of a suitable HRC fuse, provided the let-through energy of the fuse does not exceed the MCB's capacity.
+BS 88 fuses have very high breaking capacities and can current-limit, reducing the peak fault current.
+This "back-up protection" arrangement can allow standard 6kA MCBs to be used downstream of a suitable HRC fuse — but only where the manufacturer of the downstream device declares the combination suitable.
+Reg 536.4.2.1 is explicit that where no manufacturer information is available, combined short-circuit protection shall not be used and every device must have the required short-circuit capability at its own point of installation.

 Observation codes on EICR